CHOREOGRAPHERS’ SHOWCASE

 Choreographer’s note:

 I never really wanted to grow up when I was younger.
 I desperately wanted time to move more slowly during childhood, a season in my life that seemed so good that I didn’t want it to end.
-I would push off things I thought were scary about adulthood and wanted to be a kid forever, but no matter how much you may want to go back to a certain moment in time, you have to move forward because there are better things in store for your future.
-While looking back on fond memories can be sweet, ruminating on one’s childhood can be detrimental to the mind and cause you to miss out on the present.
-This is the story of not wanting to let your younger self go, and the fear of growing up, paired with the feeling of wanting your future faster than it is intended to happen for you, and trying to escape adolescence.
+I would push away things I thought were scary about adulthood and wanted to be a kid forever.
+But no matter how much you may want to go back to a certain moment in time, you have to move forward, because better things are in store for your future.
+While looking back on fond memories can be sweet, ruminating on one’s childhood can be detrimental to the mind, causing you to miss out on the present.
+This is the story of not wanting to let go of your younger self, pairing the fear of growing up with the desire to escape adolescence and reach your future faster than what is possible.
 In a nutshell: don’t hold on to the past or the future too much.
-As Eleanor Roosevelt said: Today is a gift; that’s why they call it the present.
+As Eleanor Roosevelt said: Today is a gift.
+That’s why it is called the present.

-Music: “Prisencolinensineincusol” by Adriano Celentano, “the perfect pair” by beabadoobee, “Death Note Suite” by Eminence Symphony Orchestra, “The Adults Are Talking” by The Strokes
+Music: “Prisencolinensineincusol” by Adriano Celentano, “the perfect pair” by beabadoobee, “Death Note Suite” by Eminence Symphony Orchestra, “Lone Digger” by Caravan Palace.

 Choreographer’s note:

 Watching a child play with toys, we see them swinging around plastic figurines, spitting and grunting their own sound effects, and hugging their miniature best friends close.
-On the outside it seems simple, plain, and ordinary, but the child’s mind is forging grand adventure, deep friendships, and complex narratives.
-Out of the Box gives us these eyes of a child as we watch a collection of toys spring to life.
-High jinks and daring rescues ensue as our imagination runs wild.
+On the outside, it seems simple, plain, and ordinary, but the child’s mind is forging grand adventures, deep friendships, and complex narratives.
+Out of the Box gives us the eyes of a child as we watch a collection of toys spring to life.
+High jinks and daring rescues ensue as our imaginations run wild.

-Cast: Brienne Wiltsie, Ashley Thursby, Alex Kingma, Anna Ford, Fletcher Barr
+Cast: Brienne Wiltsie, Ashley Thursby, Alexander Kingma, Anna Ford, Fletcher Barr

 Music: A sound collage assembled from “Kalypso” by Sorrow, “DMT” by xxyyxx, “Mirror Mirror” by Mohave, “Put It” by Shlohmo, and “Blue & Green” by Great Dane.